JStumpp/awesome-android/readme.md

 - [Google Developers Training](https://developers.google.com/training/android/) -  Google Developers Official Training page has list of various useful learning resources for beginner as well seasoned developer.
 - [Mindorks](https://mindorks.com/) - Become a complete and happy Android developer.

+### Code examples
+- [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture) - The Android Architecture Blueprints project demonstrates strategies to help solve or avoid common android problems.

-### Podcast
+### Podcasts
-- [Fragmented](http://fragmentedpodcast.com/)  is the Android developer podcast where Donn Felker and Kaushik Gopal talk about building good software and becoming better Android developers.
+- [Fragmented](https://fragmentedpodcast.com/)  is the Android developer podcast where Donn Felker and Kaushik Gopal talk about building good software and becoming better Android developers.
 - [Android Developers Backstage](http://androidbackstage.blogspot.com/) is a podcast by and for Android developers.
 Hosted by developers from the Android engineering team, this show covers topics of interest to Android programmers, with in-depth discussions and interviews with engineers on the Android team at Google.
 - [Android Dialogs](https://www.youtube.com/channel/UCMEmNnHT69aZuaOrE-dF6ug/feed) is a video based podcast, where they have bite-sized conversations with people from the Android community.
 - [Android Intelligence](https://plus.google.com/collection/ATg6b) features in-depth interviews with interesting people from the Android world.